Watch Crystal Types: A Beginner’s Guide

 When it comes to watches, the crystal—the transparent cover protecting the dial—is more important part than you might think.
 It’s not just about keeping dust and scratches at bay; the type of crystal can affect your watch’s durability, clarity, and overall vibe.
 From classic everyday wear to rugged adventures, the crystal you choose matters more than you’d expect.

-In this guide, we’ll break down the main types of watch crystals—acrylic, mineral, and sapphire—and discuss how they compare in terms of strength, scratch resistance, and affordability.
+In this guide, we’ll break down the main watch crystal types—acrylic, mineral, and sapphire—and discuss how they compare in terms of strength, scratch resistance, and affordability.
 But that’s not all.
 We’ll also explore some proprietary options like Seiko’s Hardlex and Invicta’s Flame Fusion, which bring unique qualities to the table.
 Whether you’re picking out your first watch or just curious about the tech behind the timepiece, this guide has something for you.
 So, without further ado, let’s get started!

 Contents

-There are three main types of crystals usually used in the watches:
+There are three main types of crystals usually used in watches:

 - Acrylic Crystals